Knowledge Level: Intermediate

 Who is it suitable for?

-Our 4-week sprinting plan is aimed primarily at riders who have completed our Advanced/Intermediate Plan or, at the least our Foundation Plan, and are looking for a final sprint training block in preparation as they go into the season.
+Our 4-week sprinting plan is aimed primarily at riders who have completed our Pre-season Plan or, at the least our Off-season base builder plan, and are looking for a final sprint training block in preparation as they go into the season.

 What will it give me?